Time to get building….building some Minecraft blocks that is!

 I started making these at first and realised they were going to be too big so to make them smaller and the 17cm size instead of using trb(UK)/dc(US) stitches I changed them to htr(UK)/hdc(US).
 This also means at the start of each row instead of ch6 and trb(UK)/dc(US) into the 4th ch from the hook, you only need to ch5 and then htr(UK)/hdc(US) into the 3rd ch from the hook.
 Also instead of ch3 at the start of each square you only need to ch2.
 How to on using a htr(UK)/hdc(US) for corner to corner crochet can be found over on this ‘how to’ guide.

-To make the cubes, use a 3.5mm hook and make the 6 sides using the patterns below and sew the pieces together around the foam piece down the side edges. if using stuffing sew all the pieces together but leave a 10cm gap for putting in the stuffing and them sew the gap closed.
+Make the 6 sides using the patterns below and sew the pieces together around the foam piece down the side edges.
+If using stuffing sew all the pieces together but leave a 10cm gap for putting in the stuffing and then sew the gap closed.